gowseshaik/homelab/docs/Statefulsets/W3H-Understanding StatefulSets in Kubernetes.md

 | **Scaling Down** | Reverse order (`2 → 1 → 0`) |
 | **Updates** | Ordered rolling updates |
 | **DNS Records** | Stable (`<pod>.<service>.ns.svc.cluster.local`) |

-Would you like a deeper dive into any specific part? 🚀